Does Your Production Monitoring Require Operator Input?

 Datanomix allows operators to focus on the parts being made, and to understand the status of every job they are monitoring.
 This allows them to move to jobs that need attention, helping to avoid issues and delays that cause production to miss targets.
 And since Datanomix saves and analyzes all of the information collected over time, management understands long-term trends that affect overall factory performance through a host of pre-built reports and dashboards, such as TV Mode, the morning Coffee Cup report, and the fan-favorite Quote Calibration report.

-Datanomix continues to work with our customers to ensure they get the information they need to improve performance and profitability, and to continually evolve the Datanomix platform (see our Caron Engineering partnership announcement).
-What we don’t do is make your operators work to enter data, letting them focus on the tasks at hand—building quality parts on time and in budget.
+Datanomix continues to work with our customers to ensure they get the information they need to improve performance and profitability and to continually evolve the Datanomix platform (see our technology integrations with ProShop ERP, Flexxbotics, and Caron Engineering).
+What we don’t do is make your operators work to enter data, letting them focus on the tasks at hand—building quality parts on time and within budget.